KoreTeknology/Quadraphonic-Plugins-for-VCV-Rack/README.md

 Please, feel free to contact me, and/or discuss further development or ideas for these plugins, thanks ;)

+## Translations

+I would like to publish it in spanish and french as well, Please, feel free to contact me it you are interested ;)

 ## License

 This project is licensed under the BSD License - see the [LICENSE.md](LICENSE.md) file for details